Tennis, Health, Pickleball

 According to Ratey, “The combination of challenging the brain and body has a greater positive impact than aerobic exercise alone.”

-Sports such as tennis, squash, badminton, and racquetball build up your fitness levels, while also requiring complex movements (front to back, and side to side) and quick strategic thinking.
+Sports such as tennis, pickleball, squash, badminton, and racquetball build up your fitness levels, while also requiring complex movements (front to back, and side to side) and quick strategic thinking.
+Check out these great selections of racquets for all sports and pickeball paddles on Amazon.

 That combination of aerobic activity, strength building, flexibility, and mental fortitude is incredibly rare among other sports.